NEW ENGLAND COAST: Historic Charms & Coastal Wonders

 Foliage Indicator

-• Visiting in March, April and May can be soggy — fog and rain are common — so you'll need to pack your waterproof gear.
+• March, April, & May can be rainy and foggy, so pack your waterproof gear.

 • Overnight: Bar Harbor.